4bo-hakim/restaurant-system/backend/API.md

 **GET** `/admin/invoices`

-Retrieves paginated invoices with table and food item details.
+Retrieves invoices with table and food item details.
+Admin users receive a paginated response with 20 invoices per page.
+Other authenticated roles receive the complete filtered collection as an array.

 **Authentication:** Required (Bearer token)
 **Permission:** None